stonith404/pocket-id/README.md

 ## Proxy Services with Pocket ID

-As the goal of Pocket ID is to stay simple, we don't have a built-in proxy provider.
+As the goal of Pocket ID is to stay simple, it doesn't have a built-in proxy provider.
 However, you can use [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy) to add authentication to your services that don't support OIDC.

 See the [guide](docs/proxy-services.md) for more information.